What is agile methodology? A guide for your business

 2. Choose an agile framework

 Find an agile framework that best suits your business needs by assessing the strengths of the frameworks against your business goals and team capabilities.
-It's also common for organisations to use a hybrid model, with one report finding 42% of companies combine Agile with other approaches like DevOps.
+Many organisations also use a hybrid model.
+One report found 42% of companies combine agile with other approaches like DevOps.

 Keep in mind the resource requirements for these frameworks.
 For example, XP methodology requires a robust team and regular collaboration.